 The best use for the Hokki is going to be shooting on the open shores of a lake, or lying on a beach shooting shorebirds and waders.
 In those situations, the lower profile of the Hokki will be less conspicuous, and frankly, if I’m going to lie on my stomach all day I’d rather do it on a soft sandy beach!

 For general purpose wildlife photography, I would recommend most people choose either the Tragopan V6 or Monal V2 as they have far fewer limitations than the Hokki.
 However, if you are heavily focused on wetland birds or shorebirds with your photography, the Hokki would be a great choice.

 Another related product of note is the Tragopan Koklass chair.
 This collapsible chair includes huge side pockets to give you instant access to additional lenses (or snacks) and makes the perfect addition to the Tragopan V6, Monal V2 or Grouse V+ blind.
 It will not fit in the Hokki blind.

 Available from Tragopan for $48.95

-The great thing about Tragopan is that there’s options for everyone, and then entry level Grouse V+ price point is easily accessible for people that need to stick to a tighter budget.
+The great thing about Tragopan is that there are options for everyone, and the entry-level Grouse V+ price point is easily accessible for people that need to stick to a tighter budget.